 Imagine you’ve spent years perfecting your pizza recipe.
 You know the tastiest topping combinations, the right cheese-to-sauce ratio, and how to get the crispiest crust.
 Your phone is ringing off the hook with orders.
-But if you can’t deliver a hot pizza on time, you won’t get repeat customers.
+But if you haven’t figured out how to hire a driver, that pizza isn’t going anywhere and you won’t get repeat customers.

 In the summary section, write two to four sentences about the position, company, and any perks that are offered, like getting paid to zip around town in a luxury car or employee discounts.
 Use the rest of the job description to explain the day-to-day responsibilities and necessary skills, such as being responsible and driven.

 Include any base-level requirements, such as a Department of Transportation physical, commercial driver’s license, clean driving record, and passing a background check.
 Also, list anything else you think the candidate needs to know before applying, such as the time commitment, hourly rate, any equipment they’ll use, and if the driver will need to use their own vehicle.

 2. Choose Drivers to Interview

 Once you post the job description on a job board and your company site, the resumes could start rolling in at high speed.
 Don’t pump the breaks now!
 Increase your efficiency with the process by using an applicant tracking system (ATS) and resume screening technology to filter for the keywords from the job posting.